microsoft/RationaleST/README.md

 To run the code, please install the packages from ```requirements.txt``` using the command: ``` pip install -r requirements.txt```

+### Downloading the datasets

+Datasets used in this paper are from ERASER benchmark.
+The datasets can be downloaded from this [link](https://www.eraserbenchmark.com)

+### Training our model

 To run the code:
 ```
 python run_st_rationale.py --task ../data/<dataset> --model_dir <output_dir>  --seq_len 512 --sample_scheme uniform --sup_labels 200 --valid_split 0.5 --pt_teacher TFBertModel --pt_teacher_checkpoint bert-base-uncased --N_base 3 --sup_batch_size 4 --sup_epochs 100 --unsup_epochs 20 --model_type joint_neg_rwt_l_r_fine_tune_teacher